-Issues Interventions Rationale Designated Departments Intervention Duration Lack of awareness regarding prevailing Laws, rules and regulations and laws pertaining to businesses.
-Schemes for legal awareness with prevailing Laws, rules, regulations & SROs should be organized by relevant authorities for the SMEs.
-Capacity building of public sector organizations and service provider for better service delivery to SMEs.
-Organizing regular awareness sessions on legal aspects, rules & procedures and policies may help SMEs in better understanding the legal framework of doing businesses.
+Issues Interventions Rationale Designated Departments Intervention Duration Lack of awareness regarding prevailing Laws, rules and regulations and laws pertaining to businesses Schemes for legal awareness with prevailing Laws, rules, regulations & SROs should be organized by relevant authorities for the SMEs.
+Capacity building of public sector organizations and service providers for better service delivery to SMEs.
+Organizing regular awareness sessions on legal aspects, rules & procedures and policies may help SMEs in better understanding the legal framework of doing business.
 Enhancing the capacity of service providers will help in better implementation of the regulatory procedures.
-KPRA, FBR, Local Government, Cantonment Board, Industries Department KP, Business Associations Chamber of Commerce & Industries etc. Short to Medium Term Issues in acquiring Licensing, NOCs, Registrations, Documentation For aqquiring licenses, NOCs, registrations online platforms should be be developed, so that SMEs can easily obtain they said services.
-The capacity of personnel in concerned government departments should be enhanced Provision of online platforms for registration, licensing, NOCs etc will help SMEs getting timely facilitation.
-Enhancing the capacities of personnel in concerned departments will also help provide better facilitation to SMEs FBR, KPRA, Town Municipal Administration, Industries Department KP, KPBIT Long-Term
+KPRA, FBR, Local Government, Cantonment Board, Industries Department KP, Business Associations, Chamber of Commerce & Industries etc. Short to Medium Term Issues in acquiring Licensing, NOCs, Registrations and Certifications etc For acquiring licenses, NOCs, registrations, online platforms should be be developed, so that SMEs can easily obtain said services with ease.
+The capacity of personnel in concerned government departments should be enhanced.
+Provision of online platforms for registration, licensing, NOCs etc will help SMEs getting timely facilitation.
+Enhancing the capacities of personnel in concerned departments will also help provide better facilitation to SMEs.
+FBR, KPRA, Local Government, Industries Department KP, KPBOIT Long-Term

-Trade issues in Pak-Afghan Trade.
-Ease of doing business with respect to trade with Afghanistan should be ensured.
+Trade issues in Pak-Afghan Trade Ease of doing business with respect to trade with Afghanistan should be ensured.
 Relaxing of embargo on certain items like meat export to Afghanistan.
-Trade with Afghanistan is crucial for the economic prosperity of the region.
+Trade with Afghanistan is crucial for the economic prosperity of the Peshawar.
 Removing unnecessary regulatory bottlenecks and easing trade procedures may lead to enhance Pak-Afghan trade which will encourage traders to explore new products & markets.
-Ministry of foreign affairs, Ministry of Commerce, SCCI, Customs Department.
-Short-Term --- -- --- -- ------------
+Ministry of Foreign Affairs, Ministry of Commerce, SCCI, Customs Department.
+Short-Term -- -- --- -- ------------